spacerunner00/tbd-workshop-1/tasks-phase1.md

 11. Draw an architecture diagram (e.g. in draw.io) that includes:
     1. VPC topology with service assignment to subnets
+    2. Description of the components of service accounts
+    3. List of buckets for disposal
+    4. Description of network communication (ports, why it is necessary to specify the host for the driver) of Apache Spark running from Vertex AI Workbech

 <p>VPC Network</p>
 <ul>
     <li>Nazwa VPC: main-vpc</li>